 If your symptoms are very mild, you may not need treatment.

 When you have discoloration, pitting, or cracking of your nails, get checked out by a healthcare professional.
 This is especially important if you have psoriasis or diabetes.

 In the meantime, take these steps:

 - Keep your feet clean and make sure to dry them thoroughly.

 - Make sure any manicure and pedicure tools you use are clean and disinfected.

 - Wear shoes that fit properly and allow your feet to breathe.

 - When visiting a public pool or locker room, wear shower shoes whenever possible.

-Nail fungus can be treated with over-the-counter antifungal agents.
-If that doesn’t work, your doctor may want to do a culture to determine the cause.
+Over-the-counter antifungal agents may treat some cases of nail fungus.
+If those don’t work, a doctor may want to do a culture to determine the cause of the fungus.
 Prescription-strength topical or oral antifungals may be necessary.
-Parts of the diseased nail can be removed.
+Parts of the diseased nail can be removed, too.

 Be patient, as nails grow slowly.
 It may take a long time to see the results of treatment.